pangwuu/Meet-me-in-the-middle/README.md

 1. **Enhanced Recommendation System**: Integrate machine learning algorithms to recommend venues based on user preferences and past behavior.
 2. **Real-Time Traffic Data**: Incorporate real-time traffic updates to provide more accurate travel time estimations.
 3. **Multi-User Support**: Extend functionality to support group meetups with more than two people.
+4. **Responsive Design**: Ensure thatthe application is accessible and functional across all devices, including desktops, tablets, and smartphones.

 ## Contributing
 Contributions are welcome!
 If you have ideas for improvements or new features, feel free to fork the repository and submit a pull request.